jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/basic-diagram-elements-construct-drafts.md

 To find the definition you follow the reference line between ...

 Just consider: if a diamond doesn’t have a line it is an executing code block, when a square doesn’t have a line, it’s a local function.
 In both cases it’s a definition.
 But the two case differ in that in one case it executes and in the other it doesn’t.
 If an object symbol has no line, it’s an object.
 Simply stated, it needs an object line for it not to be a type.
-A procedure symbol shouldn’t need a line to be an execution.
+A command symbol shouldn’t need a line to be an execution.

 When a characteristic’s presence shouldn’t be dependent of the presence of a line, it needs to be drawn out with a shape type.
 If a characteristic is dependent of the presence of a line, it’s the line presence that gives it the characteristic.
 If I’d want object symbols to serve only as a type and not as an object, then I’d need to reserve a special shape to separate types from objects.
 Now, to make an object symbol serve as a type only and not as a type, I make the Object Get Inaccessible?
 NO. That’s not true.
 Actually I’d might not be able to Symbol Get if it’s for the purpose of assigning an object line.

 A square is never an object.

-For a procedure symbol to function as a reference and not as an execution is not up to the possibility to have a symbol as an execution target.
+For a command symbol to function as a reference and not as an execution is not up to the possibility to have a symbol as an execution target.

 Ok, if I wanted it so that an object symbol could only function as a type, but not as an object, I should reserve a separate shape for it.
 But that doesn’t mean that an object shape can’t serve as a type.
 An execution shape can serve as the definition too.

-It’s important for some procedure symbols not to function as an execution.
+It’s important for some command symbols not to function as an execution.
 Otherwise the system might behave complete different.
 It’s not as important for an object symbol not to function as an object, only as a type.
 The system isn’t really harmed as severely by that.
 The same goes for triangles: if a triangle is suddenly a circle, the system behaves completely differently.

 I’m still in doubt.
 I think it’s good that there’s a diamond symbol and that there aren’t separate object, type and interface shapes.
 I just can’t define *why* yet.